Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## Modules

-> Modules are just static classes where you can add functions to be used across the mod.
-You can also bind to events and do anything you need in there.
+> Modules are static classes with functions to be in commands and other modules.
+>
+> This is where the main logic of your mod will be defined.
+It's named `Module` cause you can structure your mod into different modules to manage different parts separately.
 > > Check the template modules `Test` to see how it works.

 ## Custom Events

-> Define your mod client custom events and server custom events in the config file.
+> Define your mod client and server custom events in your config file.
-> Then you can AddEvent, RemoveEvent and TriggerEvent using the `Client` and `Server` object.
+> Then you can use `AddEvent`, `RemoveEvent` & `TriggerEvent` using the `Client` & `Server` object.

 > ## AddEvent
 >